swcarpentry/python-novice-gapminder/_episodes/07-reading-tabular.md

 > > 2.
 To check out the last three rows of `americas`, we would use the command,
 > >    `americas.tail(n=3)`, analogous to `head()` used above.
 However, here we want to look at
 > >    the last three columns so we need to change our view and then use `tail()`.
 To do so, we
->      create a new DataFrame in which rows and columns are switched
+> >     create a new DataFrame in which rows and columns are switched:
 > >
 > >    ~~~
 > >    americas_flipped = americas.T